zenml-io/zenml/docs/book/stacks-and-components/component-guide/writing-custom-components.md

 ## Registering a Flavor

 Once you have implemented your custom flavor and implementation class, you can register your component using the ZenML CLI.
-Use the `flavor register` command and provide the path to your flavor class:
+Use the `flavor register` command and provide the path to your flavor class (see further below for a concrete example):

 ```shell
 # This points to the flavor class, not the implementation class